 Answer: The Governor's Service Awards are the Governor's Office of Faith-Based and Community Initiatives' most prestigious award for volunteer service.

-Nominations for the 2013 Governor's Service Awards are now closed.
+Nominations for the 2014 Governor's Service Awards will be opening soon.

-The 2013 Honorees will be recognized for outstanding volunteer contributions to causes that include health care, neighborhood revitalization, youth and senior activities, the arts, education, justice, housing, nutrition and social services at the 2013 Governor’s Conference on Service and Volunteerism Awards ceremony on the evening of October 3rd .
-Each honoree will receive a beautiful customized award.
+The 2013 Honorees were recognized for outstanding volunteer contributions to causes that include health care, neighborhood revitalization, youth and senior activities, the arts, education, justice, housing, nutrition and social services at the 2013 Governor’s Conference on Service and Volunteerism Awards ceremony on the evening of October 3rd .
+Each honoree received a beautiful customized award.

-Answer: Nominations for the 2013 Governor's Service Awards are now closed.
-Interested persons may visit the Governor's Service Award web page to learn more.
+Answer: Nominations for the 2014 Governor's Service Awards will be opening soon.
+Interested persons may visit the Governor's Service Award web pageto learn more.